CodeNow/blog/_posts/2016-11-01-finding-the-root-cause-of-elusive-frontend-errors.md

 ### Raw Error Reporting

 Raw error reporting is the foundation for any error handling process.
 Without it, we don’t know when an error has occurred.
-For this, we use [Rollbar](http://t.umblr.com/redirect?z=https%3A%2F%2Frollbar.com%2F&t=NGFkODdkMzJhMmY5YTYzZmMyMjA4YTJlMWFkNDUzNjdjZDJlOTRiOCxGSVIwZ0xxZw%3D%3D&b=t%3ANYUWSMP8glLS4tRmPIbrNA&m=1) and [TrackJS](https://trackjs.com/).
+For this, we use [Rollbar](https://rollbar.com/).
 They serve similar purposes, but each has its own strength.

 Rollbar reports errors to our team through its Slack integration.
 It also triggers [PagerDuty](https://www.pagerduty.com/) alerts for particularly important errors.
 When addressing a particular error, it helps us identify when a bug was introduced and how often it happens.
 Rollbar lets us see global trends across particular deploys, which helps us identify the specific code version that introduced a given bug.
 We use Rollbar in all our microservices, so our reporting logic is consistent across the board.